Summit Elevation (m): 3335

-After getting home from Brazeau I did some poking around and realized pretty quickly that Poboktan was, in fact, a very easy ascent but not done often considering just how easy, probably due to it’s obscurity and the fact that it’s not quite 11,000 feet high.
+After getting home from Brazeau I did some poking around and realized pretty quickly that Poboktan was, in fact, a very easy ascent but not done often considering just how easy, probably due to its obscurity and the fact that it’s not quite 11,000 feet high.
 Considering the weather, but also considering the short daylight hours, Phil and I eventually settled on doing Poboktan as a 1.5 day trip.
 We’d drive to the trailhead on Saturday morning, carry our camping gear to the Waterfall Campground along Poboktan Creek and then bag the peak before coming back to camp for the night.
 The following morning we’d finish the hike out.
 Liam indicated that he’d heard of folks doing the peak in a day (with the help of bikes on the approach) but two days seemed appropriate for us.
 The distance on my proposed route was over 40km and 2000m height gain.
 In an impulsive moment, Phil’s friend Robin decided that she’d like to get blisters and sore feet too, and joined us for the adventure.
 Phil may have forgotten to mention a few of Poboktan’s more endearing features to Robin before we started conversing about them later, when it was way too late for her to back out.
 This included Rick’s description of the “worst scree in the Rockies” on the summit slopes and other similar gems.
 She’ll get over it.
-Right Robin? 😉
+Right Robin? 😉 We were up at 03:00 and by 04:00 we were driving to the Rockies down a very quiet Trans Canada Highway.
+After a long 3.5 hour drive we were finally on the approach – hiking past the trail head along Poboktan Creek near the warden compound on hwy 93 just north of the creek.

-We all got up around 03:00 in Calgary and by 04:00 we were leaving the parking area along hwy 1.
-After a long 3.5 hour drive we were finally hiking to the trail head along Poboktan Creek near the warden compound on hwy 93 just north of the creek.
 We barely needed our headlamps and soon the air was warming up with the rising sun.
 “Poboktan” might mean “owl”, but we didn’t hear or see any as we marched along the trail, which was in excellent shape and unlike the September long weekend, there was nobody around.
 The forest was bone dry around us as we hiked, and surrounding mountains only had a dusting of snow.
-This was looking and feeling more like an early July morning than late October and it was 08:00!
-Not complaining, we set a good pace to the Poboktan campground, about 8km from the parking lot.
-After Poboktan, the trail started to climb fairly steady.
+This was looking and feeling more like an early July morning than late October and it was still only 08:00 in the morning!
+We set a good pace to the Poboktan campground, located approximately 8km from the parking lot.
+From the campground the trail started to climb fairly steadily.
 This was a good thing, as we knew our elevation profile was fairly steep and long.
 Unfortunately the trail takes a big dip back to several creeks on its way to the Waterfall campsite.
-I knew we wouldn’t be appreciating that on the way out… The Waterfall campground was nice.
+I knew we wouldn’t be appreciating that on the way out.
+The Waterfall campground was very nice.

-I kept everyone’s mood light by continually pointing out that our peak was much higher than the impressive Waterfall Peaks along the valley.
+I kept everyone’s mood light by continually pointing out that our peak was much higher than the impressive Waterfall Peaks rising across the valley.
 I think they appreciated the healthy dose of realism.
 It was humbling to realize just how much height we still had to gain as we approached the SW ascent slopes of our peak.

-Finally, around 4.5 hours from the parking lot, we found ourselves at the base of Poboktan, looking up at its summit snow slopes through a break in the trees beside the trail.
+Finally, around 4.5 hours from the parking lot, we found ourselves at the base of Poboktan’s SW slopes, looking up at its distant summit snow slopes through a break in the trees.
 It didn’t look that far, but I knew from scrambling up Sunwapta, it’s neighbor to the west, that this slope would be brutally foreshortened.
 I was right.
-Thankfully the bush was very light and we worked our way easily to tree line.
-From tree line we slowly working up and climber’s right until we reached the lower, blocky scree slopes under the giant west scree / snow face of the mountain.
-We were already thinking that the snow was an excellent break, long before we actually got to it.
-At first we assumed it would be a matter of minutes to hit the snow “patches”, but soon we realized that the “patches” were actually hundreds of meters high and it was taking us a while to get there!
+Thankfully the bush was very light and we hiked easily to tree line.
+From tree line we slowly hiked up and climber’s right until we reached the lower blocky scree slopes under the giant west scree and snow face of the upper mountain.
+We were already thinking that the snow would be an excellent break from the endless scree, long before we actually got to it.
+At first we assumed it would be a matter of minutes to hit the snow patches, but soon we realized that the “patches” were actually hundreds of meters in length and it was taking us a while to get there!
 I also pointed out that Poboktan’s summit was higher than Sunwapta’s, which was now looming impressively over the Waterfall Peaks to the west and looking pretty freaking huge.
 Again, I think Phil and Robin really appreciated me continuously pointing out how bloody far we still had to go to the summit.

-Phil led up the snow, kicking steps in the soft base easily – he’s a machine.
-Robin was doing a heroic job of keeping pace (she hadn’t gotten out to the mountains much this year) and I was feeling pretty darn good as we ascended higher and higher into a deep blue sky with mind blowing views opening up all around us.
+Phil led up the snow slope, kicking steps in the soft base easily – he’s a machine.
+Robin was doing a heroic job of keeping pace and I was feeling pretty darn good as we ascended higher and higher into a deep blue sky with mind blowing views opening up all around us.
 The most incredible thing was how bloody warm it was!
-We were all in t-shirts and wishing for shorts at one point.
-A cool breeze finally started hitting us at around 10,000 feet and we were grateful for that.
+We were all in t-shirts and wishing for shorts.
+A cool breeze finally started hitting us at around 10,000 feet and we were grateful for it.
 The final slog to the false summit involved some of the scree that Rick so endearingly mentions in his report.
 It wasn’t pleasant.
 8 hours after leaving the parking lot we found ourselves on the west summit of Poboktan Mountain with expansive views kicking us in the eye sockets from every direction.
 My favorite view from this summit was towards the Brazeau Icefield.
 Great memories of my trip in that area with Ben only a few months previous flooded over me.
 Brazeau, Warren, Coronet and Mary Vaux looked incredible from this angle.
 Those weren’t the only beauties though.
-Sunwapta was looking very impressive immediately to the west and countless other peaks were also vying for attention in all directions.
+Sunwapta Mountain was looking very impressive immediately to the west and countless other peaks were also vying for attention in all directions.
 There was no register in the cairn, because the east peak is considered the main summit and looked to have a giant cairn on it.
-After snapping a bunch of photos we made the spectacular traverse to the main peak about 20-30 minutes away via easy scree / snow slopes.
+After snapping a bunch of photos we made the spectacular traverse to the main peak about 20-30 minutes away via easy scree and snow slopes.

 You guys aren’t going to like this, and you’re definitely going to say ‘No’, but I have an idea.